34 Deeply Disturbing Depression Statistics for 2021

-37. Antidepressants may increase suicide risk in children and young people under the age of 25.
+31. Antidepressants may increase suicide risk in children and young people under the age of 25.

 Children, teenager, and young adolescent depression statistics suggest these demographics can experience suicidal thoughts or get involved in such behavior if they’re taking (prescribed) antidepressants.
-This can be common if it’s the first couple of weeks after the beginning of the treatment.
+This can be observed in the first couple of weeks after the beginning of the treatment.

-38. Cannabis can reduce anxiety and depression symptoms.
+32. Cannabis and CBD can reduce anxiety and depression symptoms.

-39. Cognitive-behavioral therapy, interpersonal therapy, and psychodynamic therapy are the most common psychotherapy approaches.
+33. Cognitive-behavioral therapy, interpersonal therapy, and psychodynamic therapy are the most common psychotherapy approaches, depression stats indicate.